 Man, I wish my Arduino could output 32V…

-If you’ve somehow stumbled across my previous blog posts before this one, you may be familiar with my homemade modular synthesizer.
-After getting a PCB mill over the winter, I’ve been making tiny boards to be plugged into my synthesizer, with the first successful prototype being the voltage-controller oscillator.
+If you’ve somehow stumbled across my previous blog posts, you may be familiar with my homemade modular synthesizer.
+After getting a PCB mill over the winter, I’ve been making small boards to plug into my synthesizer, with the first successful prototype being a voltage-controlled oscillator.

 Ah, the humble inverting BJT amplifier.
-Indeed, with tweaking resistor values just right, we can make a 0-3.3V voltage sweep map linearly to a 3.3V-30V signal, which will give our oscillator a huge frequency range.
+With the right choice of resistor values, we can map a 0–3.3V input sweep linearly to a 3.3–30V output signal, giving the oscillator a much wider frequency range.

-Here is the completed circuit with a 9V battery for size reference.
-Now we simply test our output voltage for input voltages between 0-3.3V which is expected for an Arduino:
+Here is the completed circuit, with a 9V battery for size reference.
+Now we simply test the output voltage for input voltages between 0 and 3.3V, as expected from an Arduino:

-The output range isn’t perfect, but for my purposes, this works great!
+The output range isn’t perfect, but for my purposes, it works great!

 Karl Kreuze